 “Letting small firms refinance debt through SBA’s 504 program will give them greater flexibility, freeing up their resources so they can grow stronger and create new jobs,” said Velázquez.
 “This is also important for CDCs, who now will have certainty when it comes to offering such a refinancing option to their small business clients.”

 Sen. David Vitter (R-LA) said, “As chairman of the Senate Committee on Small Business and Entrepreneurship, I was glad to report out the extension of the 504 refinance program earlier this year on a bipartisan basis.
 Once the program is implemented by the SBA, I look forward to conducting strong oversight to ensure that this initiative meets its intended goal of reducing debt costs so that entrepreneurs have more money to create jobs and grow their businesses.”

-For more information concerning the National Association of Development Companies, the SBA loan program or other small business success stories from NADCO-member institutions, contact Heather McNelis, NADCO director of marketing and communications email@example.com or (202) 349-0070 x19.
-An alternative point of contact is Rachel O’Sullivan of Vox Optima, LLC firstname.lastname@example.org or (760) 310-4146.
+For more information concerning the National Association of Development Companies, the SBA loan program or other small business success stories from NADCO-member institutions, contact Heather McNelis, NADCO director of marketing and communications at email@example.com or (202) 349-0070 x19.
+An alternative point of contact is Rachel O’Sullivan of Vox Optima, LLC at firstname.lastname@example.org or (760) 310-4146.

 SOURCE National Association of Development Companies (NADCO)